 Certain lease arrangements require the landlord to fund a portion of the construction related costs through payments directly to us.
 As we develop new Galleries, as well as other potential strategic initiatives in the future like our integrated hospitality experience, we are exploring other models for our real estate activities, which include different terms and conditions for real estate transactions.
 These transactions may involve longer lease terms or further purchases of, or joint ventures or other forms of equity ownership in, real estate interests associated with new sites and buildings that we wish to develop for new Gallery locations or other aspects of our business.
 These approaches might require different levels of capital investment on our part than a traditional store lease with a landlord.
-We have also begun executing changes in our real estate strategy to transition some projects from a leasing model to a development model, where we buy and develop real estate for our Design Galleries either directly or through joint ventures and other structures with the ultimate objective of (i) recouping a majority of the investment through a sale-leaseback arrangement and (ii) resulting in lower capital investment and lower rent.
+We have also begun executing changes in our real estate for our Design Galleries either directly or through joint ventures and other structures with the ultimate objective of (i) recouping a majority of the investment through a sale-leaseback arrangement and (ii) resulting in lower capital investment and lower rent.
 For example, we have entered into arrangements with a third-party development partner to develop real estate for future RH Design Galleries.
 In the event that such capital and other expenditures require us to pursue additional funding sources, we can provide no assurance that we will be successful in securing additional funding on attractive terms or at all.
 In addition, our capital needs and uses of capital may change in the future due to changes in our business or new opportunities that we may pursue.